tyzippy/edx-documentation/en_us/shared/video/prepare_video.rst

 * Learners' internet connections vary widely.
 We recommend that you make your videos available for both download and streaming.
 * The URL for your videos must end in .mp4, .mpeg, .webm, or .ogg.
-The video player cannot support videos that you upload on sites such as Vimeo.
+The video player cannot support videos that you upload on sites such as YouTube or Vimeo.

   .. note::
     To help make sure all standard browsers can play your video, we strongly recommend that you use .mp4 format.

-.. _Create the Video:
+.. _Create a Video:

 ******************************
 Create a Video